needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

 ### Shared UI scripts

-The `UI` sample includes a set of UI scripts and prefabs used by Unity Cloud Assets samples.
+The `UI` sample includes a set of UI scripts and prefabs that Unity Cloud Assets samples use.
 To open shared UI scripts, go to `Assets/Samples/Unity Cloud Assets/<package-version>/Shared/Scripts/Controllers`.

-## Go further with your sample

-This section describes other actions you can perform with the Asset Discovery sample.

 ## Troubleshooting

-Refer to the [troubleshooting](troubleshooting.md#sample-issues) section for help with sample issues.
+In case of issues with samples, refer to [troubleshooting](troubleshooting.md#sample-issues).